A NEW WORK BY ALANA PHINNEY & WILLOW WONDER

-SAFE HOUSE is a series of improvised duets, and a space where two people show up, give over, and have faith.
+SAFE HOUSE is a space where two people show up, give over, and have faith.

 "Alana and Willow dance beautifully together.
 I want to see more!"